 James L. Schroeder

-James Schroeder serves as partner and is responsible for developing and managing relationships within the financial services sector.
+James Schroeder serves as Managing Partner of the North American Financial Services Practice and is responsible for developing and managing relationships within the sector.
 Read more >

-Jim received a B.A. in Business and a B.A. in Spanish from Augustana College, Rock Island, IL. < Read less
+James received a B.A. in Business and a B.A. in Spanish from Augustana College, Rock Island, IL.
+He currently serves on the Board of Directors for the CFA Society of Chicago, the world’s oldest and one of the largest for investment professionals.

 SPECIALTY PRACTICE AREAS